 - 1. The Coupling is not damaged or severely worn, is properly attached to the Guide Tube and can be connected to the Projector safely. - 2.
 The Source Terminal is not damaged or worn in any way, including the threads on both the Source Terminal as well as its mating female thread on the Guide Tube. - 3.
-There is no dent, crack or kink or damage to the Guide Tube.
+There are no dents, cracks or kinks or damage to the Guide Tube.